 We all want, more or less, to be adored.

 Your donor isn’t going to say “yes” to a major gift ask until you do some “cultivation.”

-Cultivation boils down to building a relationship.
+Cultivation boils down to building an engaged relationship.

 According to a plan.